CarbonScript/documentation/docs/Basics/Data Type.md

     Strings in legal numeric form can be directly converted to numbers Likewise, numbers can also be converted to corresponding strings.

-    But note that if the string is not a legal digital form, such as English letters, Chinese, etc., it will be converted to the number 0
+    But note that if the string is not a legal digital form, such as English letters, Chinese, etc., it will be converted to the number NaN

     For example,
     ```
-    'abc0123456'    ->  0
+    'abc0123456'    ->  NaN
     ```

     Also note that when strings are converted to numbers, precision may be lost.
 Also, if the number represented by the string exceeds the range of a 64-bit floating point number, the converted number will become NaN